bruvellu/cephalic-furrow/3-text/furrow.md

 1. We find and propose a CF role which makes sense for a prepatterned/transient structure with no associated fates
 2. CF solves a mechanical instability problem created by standard gastrulation events MD/GB
 3. Is mechanical instability a known issue? if yes, it could have detrimental effects
-4. Suggests the CF might have been selected for solving this problem and canalize development5.
-If that's the case we expect that the stressors MD/GB to have evolved before the CF
+4. Suggests the CF might have been selected for solving this problem and canalize development
+5. If that's the case we expect that the stressors MD/GB to have evolved before the CF
 6. That's the case from Lemke's data
 7. Our scenario suggests that accumulation of concomitant morphogenetic events in gastrulation, probably due to increase in dev speed, increased head-trunk stress leading to mechanical instability which was selected against leading to the evolution of the CF
 -->